driveloader/NotePy/README.md

 ## GUI Overview 🧩

 A GUI (Graphical User Interface) allows users to interact with software through visual elements like buttons, text fields, and menus.
-## We tried our best to replica to classic Notepad GUI, but remember, it's not an 100% accurate replica cuz God knows the Notepad source code.
-It's created by a company that creates proprietary softwares anyway. 💀
+## We tried our best to replicate the classic Notepad GUI, but remember, it's not a 100% accurate replica because God knows the Notepad source code.
+It's created by a company that creates proprietary software anyway. 💀

 &nbsp;